Tech-at-DU/d3-tutorial/10-Areas/readme.md

 Check the course code for this image it's the code from above wrapped in an SVG document!

 The code above is hard for us to write.
-It is not human readable.
+It is not human-readable.
 Luckily D3 has a function to help us out.

 Take a look at the `linegen` function: